 You can go by car, and given that Castelmola isn’t as busy as most Italian vacation spots, chances are you’ll find parking – which is limited – but the piazza is as far as your car will take you if you’re just here for the day.
 Cars aren’t permitted inside the town center.

 Your best bet is to arrive by bus, which, when we last went, cost about 3 Euros for the round trip and took about 15 minutes each way.
-The busses are fairly frequent, but only operate in the daytime.
-Find the timetable here.
+The buses are fairly frequent, but only operate in the daytime.

 Having arrived, it’s time for the 2nd thing…